 I spent the following day in Athens and then flew back to Samos.

 Thetis was fine, save a small scrape and the loss of a fender cover.

 Monday October 9, 2000, Day 1

-The wind was strong from the SE and the Navtex forecast calls for force 7 southerlies for the Sea of Ikaria and Samos Sea.
-Decided not to leave today but wait for a more favorable N wind.
+The wind was strong from the SE and the Navtex forecast called for force 7 southerlies for the Sea of Ikaria and Samos Sea.
+I decided not to leave today but wait for a more favorable N wind.
 The radio/CD player did not work.
 I called Jensen, its manufacturer, but they did not have any constructive suggestions.
 I disconnected it from all power and left it in the hope that it might reset, since its problem seemed to me to be firmware related.

 Darkness came swiftly.
 All night we had violent squalls with heavy showers.
 I cooked some pasta and retired early.
 My sleep was frequently interrupted by severe thunderstorms accompanied by the most dazzling shows of lightning.